SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cisco-meraki.md

 id: cisco-meraki
 title: Cisco Meraki
 sidebar_label: Cisco Meraki
-description: The Sumo Logic App for Cisco Meraki provides a single-pane-of-glass for monitoring and troubleshooting network security, end-to-end performance, switch port management, and device management in your environment.
+description: The Sumo Logic app for Cisco Meraki provides a single-pane-of-glass for monitoring and troubleshooting network security, end-to-end performance, switch port management, and device management in your environment.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';